Updated analysis of near-threshold heavy quarkonium production for probe of proton's gluonic gravitational form factors: Introduction

 The gluonic structures have been an important topic in quantum chromodynamics (QCD) and hadronic physics.
 On the one hand, gluons that mediate the strong interaction play a prominent role at the non-perturbative scale in the hadron.
 On the other hand, they are free of electroweak interaction and much harder to probe than quarks.
 Consequently, there has been rising interest in the exclusive electro/photo-productions of heavy quarkonium.
 Assuming suppressed contributions from the intrinsic heavy quarks, these processes are dominated by the exchange of gluons and thus can be used to access the gluonic structures.
 Experiments with such purposes are planned in the future Electron-Ion Collider (EIC)~\cite{Accardi:2012qut}, whereas at Jefferson Laboratory (JLab) the near-threshold production of $J/\psi$ that requires less energy has been proposed and measured which revealed exciting results~\cite{Joosten:2018gyo,GlueX:2019mkq,Duran:2022xag,Adhikari:2023fcr}.

 There have been many theoretical developments in the literature to analyze this process~\cite{Voloshin:1978hc,Gottfried:1977gp,Appelquist:1978rt,Bhanot:1979vb,Kharzeev:1995ij,Kharzeev:1998bz,Kharzeev:2021qkd,Gryniuk:2016mpk,Gryniuk:2020mlh,Hatta:2018ina,Hatta:2019lxo,Mamo:2019mka,Mamo:2021krl,Mamo:2022eui,Sun:2021pyw,Sun:2021gmi}.
 In the previous work of three of the authors~\cite{Guo:2021ibg}, we showed that the near-threshold photoproduction of heavy quarkonium can be factorized with gluon generalized parton distributions (GPDs), extending the factorization proved for the diffractive production in the collinear limit~\cite{Collins:1996fb,Ivanov:2004vd}.
 Utilizing the heavy quark limit, we also argued that the hadronic matrix element will be dominated by the leading moments that correspond to the gluonic gravitational form factors (GFFs) near the threshold.
+These GFFs carry important information about the nucleon such as their mass, angular momentum and mechanical properties~\cite{Ji:1994av, Ji:1996ek, Polyakov:2002yz, Polyakov:2018zvc,Ji:2021mtz,Ji:2022exr,Burkert:2023wzr}.
 Although a complete determination of the gluonic GFFs from these measurements alone is still model-dependent~\cite{Duran:2022xag}, it provides us with an effective tool to handle such problems.

 In this work, we perform an updated analysis of the near-threshold $J/\psi$ production following the previous work for two main reasons.
 First, we note that there was a missing factor of 2 in the hadronic matrix element $G(\xi,t)$ in ref.~\cite{Guo:2021ibg} due to a mix of conventions.
 Besides, there have been many new developments on this subject ever since our previous work.
 More data have been measured and published recently by the $J/\psi$ 007 experiment at JLab Hall C~\cite{Duran:2022xag} and the GlueX collaboration at Hall D~\cite{Adhikari:2023fcr}.
 Moreover, the lattice QCD simulation of gluonic GFFs has been improved~\cite{Pefkou:2021fni}.
 The large $\xi$ expansion essential for relating this process to the gluonic GFFs requires careful treatments.
 Consequently, we will present more detailed analyses of these new results in this work.